-- The Council finalised the benchmark projections that the Secretariat prepared as an input in their endorsement considerations. - Each Fiscal Assessment Report documented the Council's approach to the corresponding endorsement exercise, including relevant meetings, data, and decisions. - On 10 April 2020-more than five working days before the Stability Programme Update-the Council endorsed as within the range of appropriate forecasts the set of medium-term macroeconomic projections prepared by the Department of Finance on which Stability Programme Update 2020 (SPU 2020) would be based.
-On 30 September 2020-more than five working days before the Budget-the Council endorsed as within the range of appropriate forecasts the set of macroeconomic projections prepared by the Department of Finance for Budget 2021 for the years 2020 and 2021. - The Council continued to develop and refine its short- and medium-term forecasting models.
-On 15 July 2020 the Council published its first "Long-Term Sustainability Report".
-This Report looks at public finances over the coming decades to 2050, as the population ages and the economy continues to grow.
-On 30 September 2020 the Council also published a working paper "Forecasting Ireland's Macroeconomy: A Large Bayesian VAR Approach".
-This paper develops a forecasting model of the Irish macroeconomy using a large Bayesian Vector Auto-Regression (VAR) model and shows that large Bayesian VARs can be a useful tool in forecasting Ireland's macroeconomy. - The Council continued to review on an annual basis the "Memorandum of Understanding between the Irish Fiscal Advisory Council and the Department of Finance relating to the 'Endorsement Function' of the Council under the Fiscal Responsibility Acts 2012 and 2013".
-On 10 March 2020, the Secretary General of the Department of Finance and the Chairperson of the Council signed the revised version.
+- The Council finalised the benchmark projections that the Secretariat prepared as an input in their endorsement considerations. - Each Fiscal Assessment Report documented the Council's approach to the corresponding endorsement exercise, including relevant meetings, data, and decisions. - On 7 April 2021-more than five working days before the Stability Programme Update-the Council endorsed as within the range of appropriate forecasts the set of medium-term macroeconomic projections prepared by the Department of Finance on which Stability Programme Update 2021 (SPU 2021) would be based.
+On 30 September 2021-more than five working days before the Budget-the Council endorsed as within the range of appropriate forecasts the set of macroeconomic projections prepared by the Department of Finance for Budget 2022 for the years 2021 and 2022. - The Council continued to develop and refine its short-term and mediumterm forecasting models.
+On 23 February 2021 the Council published a working paper on a new Macro-Fiscal model: the "Mag" which can be applied to stochastic debt sustainability analysis-a sophisticated analytical technique for assessing the sustainability of public debt-as well as other policy analyses.
+On 26 February 2021 the Council published a working paper "The Role of Elasticities in Forecasting Irish Government Revenue".
+The paper shows that using policy-adjusted elasticities yields significant improvements in forecast accuracy.
+This paper also extends the forecast horizon examined out to four years ahead.
+On 18 March 2021 the Council published a working paper "Managing Government Debt at High Altitude: Velocity, Instability and Headwinds".
+The paper explores the debt dynamics associated with current conditions of low interest rates-lower than growth rates-and high debt ratios and looks at some of the implications for Ireland and selected OECD economies.
+On 25 June 2021 the Council launched its Fiscal Space Calculator an interactive tool allowing users to explore alternative budgetary choices for the coming years.
+On 18 November 2022 the Council published an Analytical Note on "Ireland's next ramp-up in public investment".
+The note examines some of the implications of the Government's plan to expand public investment significantly, both by historical and international standards, as outlined in its National Development Plan.
+On 23 November 2021 the Council also published an Analytical Note "The path for Ireland's health budget".
+The note looks at long-term trends in health spending, and challenges posed by population ageing and the cost of Sláintecare reforms.

+The Council continued to review on an annual basis the "Memorandum of Understanding between the Irish Fiscal Advisory Council and the Department of Finance relating to the 'Endorsement Function' of the Council under the Fiscal Responsibility Acts 2012 and 2013".
+On 18 March 2021, the Secretary General of the Department of Finance and the Chairperson of the Council signed the revised version.